-- The school has a committed and engage Governing Council consisting as listed in the constitution of:
+The school has a committed and engage Governing Council consisting as listed in the constitution of:

 - 12 parent members

 - 3 staff representatives and

 - The principal as ex officio

-- A lot of effort and energy has been put into revitalising and reenergizing the schools sub committees which are now all very active.
 The subcommittees are:

 - Finance Advisory Committee

 - Education Committee

 - OSHC committee

 - Canteen Committee

 - Grounds and Facilities Committee

-- Every subcommittee is required to provide a written report prior to each Governing Council meeting so only items needing action are discussed
+Every subcommittee is required to provide a written report prior to the Governing Council meeting.

-- A member of the Governing Council also liaises with the school's out of school hours sports coordinator (an SSO) and provides a written report
+A member of the Governing Council also liaises with the school's out of school hours sports coordinator (an SSO) and provides a written report.

-- The Governing Council meets twice a term, usually in weeks 3 and 8 from 7:00pm until 9:00pm
+The Governing Council meets twice a term, usually in weeks 3 and 8.